Professional wrestling holds: Inverted figure-four ankle lock

 This submission hold involves a combination of the figure-four leglock and the ankle lock.
 However, instead of locking the opponent's legs in a "4" shape, the attacking wrestler crosses one of the opponent's legs over to the other leg.
-Then the attacking wrestler grapevines the other leg and performs an ankle lock submission hold.
-The late Eddie Guerrero used this move, sometimes transitioning from a headscissors takedown which sees him rolling backwards from the momentum over the supine opponent to end up at the their legs to then apply the hold.
-He called this move the Lasso from El Paso and used the move until adopting an elevated cloverleaf referring to it as the same name.
+Then the attacking wrestler grapevines the other leg, turns their body in the direction of the crossed leg forcing the opponent onto their side to immobilize the leg at the foot on the mat to create pressure and performs an ankle lock submission hold.
+Eddie Guerrero used this move, sometimes transitioning from a headscissors takedown which sees him rolling backwards from the momentum over the supine opponent to end up at their legs to then apply the hold.
+He called this move the Lasso from El Paso and used the move until adopting an elevated cloverleaf as a finisher referring to it as the same name.

 Kneeling figure-four leglock

-Also known as a Prison Lock, the opponent is down on their back with the wrestler standing over one of their legs.
+Named Kangokugatame, translated as Prison Hold or Prison Lock in English, the opponent is down on their back with the wrestler standing over one of their legs.
 The wrestler applies a spinning toehold, crosses the opponent's legs and kneels on them.
+This move was innovated by the late Japanese wrestler Masa Saito.

-Reverse figure-four leglock
+Inverted figure-four leglock

 This version is a variant which sees the opponent face up with the wrestler grabbing the opponent's legs, putting their own leg through, and twisting them as if doing a sharpshooter, but instead putting their other leg on the opponent's nearest foot, dropping down to the mat and applying pressure.
 Shawn Michaels popularized this move during his wrestling career.